 The name is pretty self-explanatory, but to be clear, there is no chemical reaction taking place with this product.
 Rust encapsulator is a specialized impermeable paint.
 It simply seals off the oxygen supply that causes rust to continue forming, whether airborne or from direct contact with moisture.
 The rust that already exists remains in place, but isn’t allowed to spread.

-Because it’s a paint and doesn’t create a chemical reaction, it can be applied just about anywhere you would normally apply paint, making it especially versatile for chassis parts and machinery uses.
-Prep involves removing loose material with a wire brush and preparing the area to be treated just as you would normally would for paint.
+Because it’s a paint and doesn’t create a chemical reaction, it can be applied just about anywhere you would normally apply paint.
+This makes it especially versatile for chassis parts and machinery uses.
+Prep involves removing loose material with a wire brush and preparing the area just as you would for paint.
 No heavy sanding is required, and there is no need to get down to bare metal.

 When to use each one